astlouys/Pico-NTP-Module/README.md

 # Pico-NTP-Module

-Add-on C-Language module to merge with your existing (C-Language) project / program, to retrieve current time from a Network Time Protocol (NTP) server over the Internet.
+Add-on C-Language module to merge with your existing Raspberry Pi Pico (C-Language) project / program, to retrieve current time from a Network Time Protocol (NTP) server over the Internet.

 With the integrated real-time clock in the Pico, you'll be able to keep track of the